 Don’t let your fear of content marketing stop you from getting started.
 Use this guide to simplify the subject matter.

-Not only is it updated with the most recent resources, but it provides a variety of tools for all stages of content marketing; from the initial create content stage to the final publish my blog post button.
+Not only is it updated with the most recent resources, but it provides a variety of brilliant insights content marketers should follow in order to create a content strategy that works and stands out from the crowd.

 This is one of the most well-rounded and well thought out guides on content marketing.
 It’s not just for beginners.
 It can be used by anybody and everybody who has an interest in content marketing.